 They usually start with some probing questions to identify and segment the respondent, such as age, location, role in a company, etc.

-When to use them: CSAT surveys are usually reactive, with the premise is that the user was potentially satisfied by something your company did, such as a completed purchase, interaction with the customer support team, participation in a webinar, successful sign-up process, etc.
+When to use them: CSAT surveys are usually reactive, with the premise is that the user was potentially satisfied by something your company did, such as:

 These surveys are hyper-simplified to the point of just asking one question with the only possible outcome being an incremental 1–5 range of responses, normally represented as stars or as emojis.
 The rationale here is that the user responds quickly, with minimal interaction.
 That said, normally there is a follow-up open question for the user to further explain why they gave the rating they did.